 Studies have examined the association between various measures of institutional quality and economic growth and development.
-These measures include economic freedom, property rights, civil liberties and democratic institutions, rule of law and different political constraints (e.g., Henisz, 2000; Frey and Stutzer, 2000a; Ovaska and Takashima, 2006; Helliwell, 2006; Dorn et al., 2007, 2008; Helliwell and Huang, 2008; Bjørnskov et al., 2008a Blume et al., 2009; Helfer H.,2016; Acemoglu and Johnson, 2005; Williamson

-2009; Dorn et al. 2007; Spruk and Kes'eljevic A. 2016; Dawson 2003.
-Acemoglu et al. (2005) analyzed empirically and theoretically that difference in economic growth is basically due to economic institution.
-Similarly, Casson et al. (2010) presented review of the literature on influence of institutions in economic development and institutional change.
-They basically introduced variety of papers on this issue in this study and also discussed the role of informal and formal institutions in development process and role of informal institutions in the formal ones.
-Using life satisfaction and happiness as indicators of happiness in a study by Wicher (2014) attempted to find the impact of institutions on sustainability.
+These measures include economic freedom, property rights, civil liberties and democratic institutions, rule of law and different political constraints (e.g., Henisz, 2000; Frey & Stutzer, 2000a; Ovaska & Takashima, 2006; Helliwell, 2006; Dorn et al., 2007, 2008; Helliwell & Huang, 2008; Bjørnskov et al., 2008a; Blume et al., 2009; Helfer 2016; Acemoglu & Johnson, 2005; Williamson 2009; Dorn et al., 2007; Spruk & Kes'eljevic, 2016; Dawson, 2003.
+Acemoglu et al., 2005) analyzed empirically and theoretically that difference in economic growth is basically due to economic institutions.
+Similarly, Casson et al. (2010) presented review of literature on influence of institutions in economic development and institutional change.
+They basically introduced variety of papers on this issue in this study, also discussed the role of informal & formal institutions in development process.
+Using life satisfaction and happiness as indicators of happiness in a study by Wicher (2014), attempted to find the impact of institutions on sustainability.
 Study found Positive association between sustainability and institutions by using Random effect model and pooled OLS regression.
-In a study

-Marošević et al.2013) discussed the importance of institutions on economic growth.
+In a study, Marošević et al. (2013) discussed the importance of institutions on economic growth.
 Author especially focused on the importance of informal institutions.
 Informal institutions have strong impact on growth and development of country irrespective of formal institutions.
 It is observed that countries having weak formal but strong informal institutions achieved high level of growth and development.
 Dreher & Fischer (2010) examined the impact of quality of formal institutions on national happiness.
-It is found that formal institutions quality has positive impact on national happiness.
-Tsai (2011) presented a critique on Stiglitz-Sen-Fitoussi report from institutional point of view and suggested that there is need to investigate the relationship between wellbeing of individual and institutions in broader context.
+It is found that quality of formal institutions has positive impact on national happiness.
+Tsai (2011) presented a critique on Stiglitz-Sen-Fitoussi report from institutional point of view and suggested that there is need to investigate the relationship between well-being of individual and institutions in broader context.
 Zafirovski (2000) discussed differences between economic institutionalism and sociological institutionalism.
-Both types of institutional approaches are different in their domains assumptions, and methodologies.
+Both types of institutional approaches are different in their domain's assumptions, and methodologies.
 Author focused on comparative analysis of both type of institutionalism in general and particularly analyzed integration of social and economic approaches to legal institutions.